EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-remote-dev-env.md

 DocVer: 0.1

+Prerequisites:
+* A dev site created (normally done by the site mgr Tord), the steps for this part of the setup are listed in [this](setting-up-a-new-site.md) document

 ### 1. Getting an email with login/access info

 You will recieve an email looking something like the one below.
 If you havn't please contact Tord (SunyataZero) at tord (dot) dellsen (at) gmail (dot) com